gavinnn101/osrs_acc_creator/README.md

 # OSRS Account Creator

+CURRENTLY NOT WORKING DUE TO JAGEX IMPLEMENTING INCAPSULA PROTECTION TO THEIR SITE.
+STAY TUNED FOR AN EVENTUAL UPDATE OR FORK/FIX IT YOURSELF.
+FEEL FREE TO PULL REQUEST A FIX IF YOU WANT.

 Gavin's OSRS Account Creator is a python script that can be run to create Runescape accounts with features such custom usernames/passwords, anti/twocaptcha support, proxy support, OSBot/Tribot CLI integration, and more.

 Support, requests, etc can be found on discord: https://discord.gg/SjVjQvm